epfl-ada/ada-2024-project-5pebbles/README.md

 #### *Completed:*
 (1) **Distribution Analysis**: After group the actors into different zodiac signs, we will calculate the distribution.
 Then we will utilise chi-square to determine if the differences between the zodiac signs are significant or not.
 (2) **Genre Analysis**
-Preferences for movie genres among actors of different zodiac signs: ① Calculate the distribution of different genre ② Calculate the genre distribution of each sign ③ Divide the two proportion ④ use Z-Test to test if the trends are significant.
+Preferences for movie genres among actors of different zodiac signs: ① Calculate the distribution of different genre ② Calculate the genre distribution of each sign ③ Divide the two proportion ④ use statstical method to test if the trends are significant.

 #### *Ongoing:*
-(3) **Casting preferences** :① Calculate the distribution of different genre ② Calculate the genre distribution of each sign③ Divide the two proportion ④ use Z-Test to test if the trends are significant.
+(3) **Casting preferences** :① Calculate the distribution of different genre ② Calculate the genre distribution of each sign③ Divide the two proportion ④ use statstical method to test if the trends are significant.
+(4) **Number of Movies** : After group the actors into different zodiac signs, we will calculate the average number of movie the actor perform for each zodiac sign and use use statstical method to test if the differences between the zodiac signs are significant or not.
-(4) **Power Role Analysis**: ① Map each actor’s zodiac sign to their respective role ② Use statistical methods (e.g., chi-square tests, logistic regression) to determine if there is a significant association between zodiac signs and the likelihood of being cast in specific roles.
+(5) **Power Role Analysis**: ① Map each actor’s zodiac sign to their respective role ② Use statistical methods (e.g., chi-square tests, logistic regression) to determine if there is a significant association between zodiac signs and the likelihood of being cast in specific roles.
 Analyze trends and compare how often actors of certain signs are cast as heroes versus villains or sidekicks.
-(5) **Demographic factors Analysis**: Utilised the demographic factors to normalize the data, and repeat (1)-(3)
+(6) **Demographic factors Analysis**: Utilised the demographic factors to normalize the data, and repeat (1)-(5)
 <br><br>